Community Composting

 Contact Compost Captain Joshua O’Halloran if you’re interested in participating!

-The neighborhood surrounding the Loma Linda site is an economically disadvantaged, underserved area with a SVI score of 0.84, indicating high vulnerability.
+The neighborhood surrounding the Barelas Senior Center site is an economically disadvantaged, underserved area with a SVI score of 0.82, indicating high vulnerability.
 The Social Vulnerability Index (SVI) score uses U.S. Census data to assess the overall social health of an area according to 15 social factors, including poverty, lack of vehicle access, and crowded housing.
 A SVI score of 1.0 indicates the highest social vulnerability.

 The Santa Fe Botanical Garden opened in 2013 with the mission to celebrate, cultivate and conserve the rich botanical heritage and biodiversity of our region.
 The Garden is open to the public year round and we offer various educational lectures, workshops and conversations about gardening in an arid steppe climate, as well as fun and inspirational public events in the Garden setting.
 Youth interns tend and harvest from our orchard fruit trees and vegetable garden, with produce donated to local food banks.